Young children thrive in nurturing families and supportive communities.

 Early Opportunities LLC was founded by Joan Lombardi, PhD. in 2011, as an advisory service to philanthropy both internationally and in the United States.
 Its focus is on young children, families, and the communities that support them.
 Over the years Joan has provided advisement to a number of foundations and international organizations.
 Currently she serves as the advisor to the Buffett Early Childhood Fund and the Global Education Fund of the Bainum Family Foundation, among others.

-In 2022, Joan launched the Early Opportunities Initiative aimed at raising awareness about the importance of nurturing care and on highlighting the impact of emergencies on young children and families—from conflict to climate change— along with the community solutions to prevent and address them.
-The Initiative includes blogs, microgreen grants, and mentoring and support for leaders in the field, along with resource-sharing.
-It is built on the strong belief that every person can make a difference and that hope springs from action.
+The Early Opportunities Initiative was launched by Joan in 2022, focused on raising awareness about the importance of nurturing care and highlighting the impact of emergencies on young children and families—from conflict to climate change— along with supporting solutions to prevent and address them.
+The Initiative includes short articles on emerging issues facing young children and families, microgrants through the Early Opportunities Fund, and mentoring and support for leaders and organizations in the field, along with resource-sharing.
+The Early Opportunities Initiative is built on the strong belief that every person can make a difference and that hope springs from action.

 Pictured above is Joan meeting the Warrior Moms at the 2024 Investing in ECD conference in Penang.